What is a spontaneous vaginal delivery?

 - Contractions soften and dilate the cervix until it’s flexible and wide enough for the baby to exit the mother’s uterus.

 - The mother must push to move her baby down her birth canal until it’s born.

 - Within an hour, the mother pushes out her placenta, the organ connecting the mother and the baby through the umbilical cord and providing nutrition and oxygen.

 Of the almost 4 million births that occur in the United States each year, most are spontaneous vaginal deliveries.
 However, spontaneous vaginal deliveries are not advised for all pregnant women.

 Because of possible health risks for the mother, child, or both, experts recommend that women with the following conditions avoid spontaneous vaginal deliveries:

 - complete placenta previa, or when a baby’s placenta fully covers its mother’s cervix

 - untreated HIV infection

-Cesarean deliveries are the desired alternative for women who have these conditions.
+Cesarean delivery is the desired alternative for women who have these conditions.

 Childbirth classes can give you more confidence before it comes time to go into labor and deliver your baby.
-In these classes you can ask questions about the labor and delivery process.
-You will learn:
+In these classes, you can ask questions about the labor and delivery process.
+You’ll learn: